-Sometimes, you may need to get outside support to help you make positive changes.
-You may find that you need to try a few different things to find what works for you, and combine self-help techniques with professional support.
-(See ‘How can I help myself?’)
+Sometimes outside support is needed to help you make positive changes.
+You may need to try a few different things to find what works for you, and combine self-help techniques with professional support:

-If you receive treatment on the NHS, it should be in line with National Institute for Health and Care Excellence (NICE) guidelines.
+If you receive NHS treatment, it should be in line with National Institute for Health and Care Excellence (NICE) guidelines.

 These say that:

 - Any health professionals should treat you in a way that is sensitive and non-judgemental.

 - Ideally, health professionals should be trained in communicating sensitively with people who self-harm, and be aware of potential stigma.

 - Any treatment you are given should be tailored to your individual needs.